VcampSoldiers/Swin-Transformer-Tensorflow/README.md

 |swin_large_224|imagenet-22k|
 |swin_large_384|imagenet-22k|

-If want to create your own classification model, try:
+If you want to create your own classification model, try:
 ```python
 import tensorflow as tf